Aashir5678/LCD-Driver/README.md

 # LCD-Driver
-Arduino code to control an LED
+Arduino code to control a 16x2 LCD with a HD44780U driver

 Made using data sheet for HD44780 controller: https://www.crystalfontz.com/controllers/datasheet-viewer.php?id=97